DS

 Repeatable work units such as tables, builders, kanban, stats, or timeline modules.
 Patterns should not know the route they live in.

-Source pathpackages/core/src/components/patterns/
+Source pathpackages/core/src/composition/components/runtime/patterns/

 Structures